0xProject/0x-event-pipeline/README.md

 `CHAIN_ID` - The Ethereum chain id.

-`BLOCK_FINALITY_THRESHOLD` - How many blocks until a transaction is considered final.
+`BLOCK_FINALITY_THRESHOLD` - How many blocks before the current block to end the search, allowing you to limit your event scrape to blocks that are relatively more settled.

 `SECONDS_BETWEEN_RUNS` - How long to wait between scrapes.